National Crime Information Center: Records

+Disclosure

+Under the Automated Canada–United States Police Information Exchange System (ACUPIES), members of law enforcement in Canada are granted real-time, unrestricted access to U.S. state and federal criminal databases maintained in the NCIC.
+U.S. law enforcement agencies are also granted access to Canadian records published in the Canadian Police Information Centre (CPIC).

 Validity

 There have also been issues and concerns regarding arrests and seizures pursuant to mistaken beliefs in the existence of warrants and warrantless probable cause based on inaccurate NCIC information.
 Queries for immigration status have also been shown to have false positives.